-The Supreme Court is assessing whether the Central Government divested CBI Director Alok Verma of his powers in an illegal manner.
+The Supreme Court is assessing if the divesting the CBI Director of his powers by the Centre is legal.

-On 24th October 2018, the NGO Common Cause filed a PIL, arguing that CBI Director Alok Verma has been “illegally” divested of his powers.
-The petitioners argue the Central Government’s actions against Verma violate the provisions of the DSPE (Delhi Special Police Establishment) Act and Supreme Court guidelines issued in Vineet Narain, 1997.
+Two petitions, one filed by Mr. Alok Verma (CBI Director) and other by an NGO Common Cause have challenged the Centre's order which resulted in the CBI's Director being divested of his powers The petitioners argue the Central Government’s actions against Verma violate the provisions of the DSPE (Delhi Special Police Establishment) Act and Supreme Court guidelines issued in Vineet Narain, 1997.

-The petition demands the removal of CBI Special Director Mr. Rakesh Asthana, in light of the pending corruption charges pressed against him.
+The petitions demands the removal of CBI Special Director Mr. Rakesh Asthana, in light of the pending corruption charges pressed against him.

 Common Cause filed the petition in response to the Central government divesting Director Alok Verma of his powers and appointing M. Nageswara Rao as the interim chief of the CBI.
 The Central government appointed an interim chief to put an end to the highly publicized in-fighting between Alok Verma and Rakesh Asthana.